vozlt/nginx-module-udc/README.md

-Nginx module to compare the value of user-defined variables and request.
+Nginx module to compare the value of user-defined variables and request.(test module)
 ==========

 [![License](http://img.shields.io/badge/license-BSD-brightgreen.svg)](https://github.com/vozlt/nginx-module-udc/blob/master/LICENSE)

+This is my first nginx test module for understanding nginx module development.

 Nginx module to compare the value of user-defined variables and request.